Assessing survival models by interval testing with Poisson-binomial distributions: Application

 For each interval, we consider the midpoint p-value with respect to a 2-sided test.
 That is, if $p_{I_j}\le 0.025$ or $p_{I_j}\ge 0.975$, we have reason to suspect the interval generating said value.
 We call this the individual test.
+Note that this is an informal tool, and we do not accept or reject a model on the basis of a single individual test.